Strategic Laziness: The Neuroscience of Productivity in Doing Nothing

 Impact on Performance

-In the high-stakes environment of business and finance, the consequences of the 'always busy' myth become particularly clear.
-During my years in the sector, I witnessed firsthand how a relentless schedule can lead to burnout, decision fatigue, and a noticeable dip in creativity and problem-solving abilities.
+The consequences of the 'always busy' myth become particularly clear.
+I witnessed firsthand how a relentless schedule can lead to burnout, decision fatigue, and a noticeable dip in creativity and problem-solving abilities.

 Similarly, in the corporate world, the pressure to always be busy can stifle creativity and innovation.
 I recall a project where the team was stuck on a complex problem, working overtime to find a solution.
 It was only after taking a step back, allowing for a period of detachment and rest, that a team member had a breakthrough idea that led to a successful outcome.
 This was a powerful demonstration of how stepping away from a problem can provide the mental space needed for creative insights to emerge.